SoundCloud for Developers

 SC.stream(trackPath, [secretToken])

-Creates a player for this stream
+Creates a player for the specified stream.

 Parameters:

-• trackPath (String): the path of the track to be streamed e.g. /tracks/293
+• trackPath (String): Path of the track to stream, e.g. /tracks/293

 SC.Recorder(options)